43 Fun Spanish Activities and Classroom Games

-Chances are, the vast majority of them, no matter their ages, love games.
+Chances are, the vast majority of your students, no matter their ages, love games.

 Whether their favorites are video games, board games, schoolyard games or some other sort, all students are jazzed to get in some playtime during class time.

-In this post, I’ll share 43 engaging Spanish activities and games for grammar, vocabulary and speaking practice.
+To help you out, I’ve compiled 43 engaging Spanish activities and games for grammar, vocabulary and speaking practice, plus some bonus resources.

 Contents